buy the book ribbon

 • Use explicit rather than implicit waits, and the interaction/wait pattern.

-• Avoid duplication of test code—helper methods in a base class and the Page pattern are possible solutions.
+• Avoid duplication of test code—helper methods in a base class and the page pattern are possible solutions.

 • Avoid double-testing functionality.
 If you have a test that covers a time-consuming process (e.g., login), consider ways of skipping it in other tests (but be aware of unexpected interactions between seemingly unrelated bits of functionality).